top of page

 Our older children continue to talk about these numeracy concepts, but they also begin learning simple addition and subtraction.
 They might create a caterpillar from stickers and then see what happens when they add or take away a sticker.
 They do activities involving symmetry, more complex patterns, part/whole relationships, and measurement.

 Our social studies activities are varied and stimulating.
-We talk every day about current events (not the headline kind, but holidays like Columbus Day, Election Day, Martin Luther King, Jr. Day) and what they mean.
+We talk every day about current events (not the headline kind, but holidays like Presidents' Day, Election Day, Martin Luther King, Jr. Day) and what they mean.
 Our children like these discussions and the associated activities (such as having our own elections) for lots of reasons: the stories are interesting, and, even better, they can then recognize words in grown-up conversations, which is always a point of pride.

 We are very fortunate to have an ethnically diverse student population, which provides us with even more opportunities for exciting social studies activities.
 Each year we have an international week, when parents (and grandparents, aunts, uncles, and friends) come in and share an aspect of their heritage.
 International Week is held close to our Community and Careers week, when the children learn about the many ways in which our community members support and enrich one another’s lives.
 This unit involves field trips and visits, and is a nice opportunity to bridge the worlds of home and school.

 Science is an important part of our days because we emphasize the notion of scientific inquiry in everything we do.
 When children ask a question, we try, when feasible, to guide them through the scientific process in answering it.
-For example, some children in Room 3 were building a tower from linking pegs and wondered how high it could go.
-Their teacher, Mrs. Stultz, asked them to make predictions, and then told them that she would test their hypotheses.
+For example, some children in Room 1 were building a tower from linking pegs and wondered how high it could go.
+Their teacher, Mrs. Krokowski, asked them to make predictions, and then told them that she would test their hypotheses.
 When the tower fell, she asked them to predict whether or not it would be higher if they could lay it on the ground.
 Again they predicted, and again they measured and tested their hypotheses.
 Talking about questions in this way not only teaches children the scientific process, but also illustrates that 'mistakes' are simply steps toward learning.
 It also helps children to see that they are active partners in learning, not just recipients of facts.

 Through this process, the children discover their own facts.
 They experiment about their five senses, freezing and melting, and sinking and floating.
 They do projects on plant growth, recycling, and the human body.
 In the winter, they talk about various creatures' adaptations to winter, and we have a special hibernation day party, when we come to school in our pajamas and talk about our adaptations as well.